Secret document for job hunting/career changes for non-major developers who spent 30 million won

 🎁Review event that may increase in price or end at any time🎁

-• If you read this secret document to the end and leave a review, I will operate a one-month 1:1 close-contact chat room (two-way communication) starting from your desired date. bắt đầu từ ngày bạn mong muốn.
+• If you read this secret document to the end and leave a review, I will operate a 1:1 close-contact chat room (two-way communication) for one month starting from your desired date. bắt đầu từ ngày bạn mong muốn.

-• Providing detailed feedback on all concerns/questions faced by new or junior developers, such as resumes & portfolios & development study methods & career concerns & considerations for changing jobs (providing direction)
+• Providing detailed feedback on all concerns/questions faced by new or junior developers, such as resumes & portfolios & development study methods & career concerns & considerations for changing jobs, etc. (Providing direction)

-• After conducting an objective analysis of your current situation through your resume, portfolio, and self-introduction letter, I will diagnose problems, analyze the reasons for document rejection, and
+• Conduct an objective analysis of your current situation through your resume, portfolio, and self-introduction letter, followed by diagnosing problems and analyzing the reasons for document screening failures, and

-Review of rewritten resume/portfolio and providing feedback (Intensive resume management)
+Review and feedback on the rewritten resume/portfolio (Intensive resume management)

 Hello,